pieroproietti/penguins-eggs-book/chapter-8.md

 data.
 If you are referring to creating a live image of an operating system (such as a live Linux distribution), this generally does not include personal data unless specifically configured to do so.
-Live images typically run from a read**-**only medium like a CD, DVD, or USB drive and don't modify the host system unless explicitly instructed to do so.
+Live images typically run from a read-only medium like a CD, DVD, or USB drive and don't modify the host system unless explicitly instructed to do so.
 However, ensuring that personal data is not captured or transmitted is a matter of configuring the live image and the software it runs to avoid such behavior.
-If you have specific concerns about privacy and data security, it **is** important to carefully review the settings and documentation of the live image you're using.
+If you have specific concerns about privacy and data security, it is important to carefully review the settings and documentation of the live image you're using.